Good morning, I’m your host, Pete. Today, I’m going to teach you how to remineralize water with Himalayan pink salt.

 Plus, since I’m a North Bay guy, I like that it’s sold by the San Francisco Salt Company.

-The Pros and Cons of Remineralizing Your Drinking Water with Salt
+The Pros & Cons of Remineralizing Drinking Water with Salt

-While I do love Himalayan pink salt because of its health properties and superior taste, it’s important to remember that it is salt.
+While I do love Himalayan pink salt because of its impressive mineral profile and superior taste, it’s important to remember that it’s salt.

-The American Heart Association recommends a daily maximum intake of salt of 2,300 milligrams.
+The American Heart Association recommends a daily maximum salt intake of 2,300 milligrams.

 A LOT more than that.